denten-books/plain-text/0-intro.md

 The rapid uptake of "what you see is what you get" interfaces pioneered by Apple proved the effectiveness of metaphoric design.
 Through metaphor, users are able to extend models of action from one domain into another.
-Empirical studies indeed show the effectiveness of cognitive blending, as was suggested by Carroll and Thomas [@blackwell_does_1999; @sallam_use_2009].
-Flusser would say that such metaphoric habituated makes experience more "smooth."
+Empirical studies indeed show the effectiveness of metaphor in computation [@blackwell_does_1999; @sallam_use_2009].
+Flusser would say that such figurative habituation makes experience more "smooth."
 The user avoids "bumping into the sharp corners" of new and complicated computational environments.

-The seminal work on figurative speech undertaken by the Russian formalists at the turn of the twentieth century reminds us that such metaphoric shortcuts to learning also have their cognitive downside.
+The metaphor can conserve mental energy.
+But, once internalized, it also no longer attracts attention.
+The seminal work on figurative speech undertaken by the Russian formalists at the turn of the twentieth century reminds us that effective metaphoric shortcuts to learning have their cognitive downside.
 Habituated experience passes into the unconscious [@brik_poetika_1919, 104].
 The thing "dries up" in Shklovsky's words, first in perception and then in practice [@brik_poetika_1919, 38 and 104].
-Yes, the metaphor can conserve mental energy.
-But, once internalized, it no longer attracts attention.
-The image becomes so familiar that we cease thinking about it---an insight that was confirmed experimentally almost a century later.[^ln-cog]
+The figure becomes so familiar that we cease thinking about it---an early insight that also was confirmed experimentally almost a century later.[^ln-cog]

-But the formalists also understood that metaphors so "automatized" diminish the vitality of experience.
+The formalists understood habituated metaphors to  diminish the vitality of experience.
 Shklovsky quotes from the diaries of Lev Tolstoy, who, while dusting his room, could not remember if he already dusted his sofa.
 "Because actions like these are habituated and unconscious, I could not remember and knew that it was impossible to remember," wrote Tolstoy.
 "And so whether I dusted and forgot or just did so without thinking, it as if the action never happened [..] thus when life passes without conscious reflection, it passes as if one has not lived at all."
 Life disappears into nothingness, when the "automatization of experience "consumes things, clothing, furniture, your spouse, and the fear of war" [@brik_poetika_1919, 104].[^ln-translation] The formalists rarely quoted Marx directly.
-Yet the echoes of Marx resonate through their work throughout.
+Yet the echoes of Marx resonate throughout.
 The dead metaphor marks the alienation of experience.
 The point at which material artifact disappears from individual conciousness is the also the point where it appears within the social sphere as fetish.

 John Carroll targeted his recommendations for designing human--computer interfaces at novice users, unfamiliar with computing.
 The metaphor eased